 In general, poles featuring carbon construction are lighter but less durable.
 Carbon is an expensive material compared to aluminum, and as such, carbon poles cost more than their aluminum counterparts.
 Carbon poles require more care and generally shouldn't be used to bang snow off your skis or to whack cornices.
 They require more careful handling to increase longevity.

-The lightest poles in the test are the Black Crows Duos, at 16 ounces per pair.
-They feature carbon lower shafts and are also some of the most expensive poles in our test.
-The Black Crows Oxus poles also weigh in at 16 ounces and are much more durable with a single aluminum shaft.
+The lightest poles in the test are the Dynafit Speed Vario 2.0 and Black Diamond Vapor Carbon 2, each weighing in at 15.5 ounces per pair.
+Both feature carbon shaft sections and foam grips to reduce weight.
+The Vapor Carbon 2 has the lighter swing weight of the two, and is barely noticeable on the skin track, making it a good choice for big-vert powder days.
+The Black Crows Duos and Oxus weigh in at 16 ounces, and both are much more durable with a single aluminum shaft.
 Most poles weighed 2-3 ounces more, like the Leki Helicon Lite, MSR DynaLock Ascent Carbon, BD Razor Carbon Pro, G3 Via Carbon, and BD Carbon Compactor.
 The ski pole/ice axe hybrid Whippet is the heaviest pole in the test, but this is due to the addition of the steel pick for climbing and skiing steep terrain.

 After thoroughly testing the best backcountry ski poles on the market, we ranked the competitors in several key metrics.
 We looked at overall performance to select the best models for different backcountry skiing uses and budgets.
 In general, most poles we tested performed well, but a select few rose above the rest.
-The good news for backcountry skiers and splitboarders is that we feel the best poles are also among the most affordable ones.
+The good news for backcountry skiers and splitboarders is that there are plenty of high-performance poles that also offer great value.
 We hope we've been helpful as you search for some poles to fill out your backcountry kit.
 We'll see you on the skin track.

 Ad-free.
 Influence-free.
 Powered by Testing.